bluez/bluer/README.md

 The library returns detailed errors received from BlueZ.

+Set the Rust log level to `trace` to see all D-Bus communications with BlueZ.

-However, in some cases checking the Bluetooth system log might provide more insights.
+In some cases checking the Bluetooth system log might provide further insights.
 On Debian-based systems it can be displayed by executing `journalctl -u bluetooth`.
 Check the `bluetoothd` man page for increasing the log level.